-When weekly Organics collection begins, it increases the number of drivers needed, increases the amount of large equipment and facilities used, and adds costs to processor contracts to compost our organic materials with the addition of food scraps and food-soiled paper.
+When weekly Organics collection began, it increased the number of drivers needed, increased the amount of large equipment and facilities used, and added costs to processor contracts to compost our organic materials with the addition of food scraps and food-soiled paper.
 These processes and many others, as well as operational changes, due to SB 1383, have significantly increased costs for DWMR.
 After implementing all applicable efficiencies, DWMR must cover its costs (without profit), resulting in the incremental rate increase.

 Starting July 2022, included in the monthly rate is one Recycling cart, one Organics cart – formerly the Green Waste cart - and a 30, 60, or 90-gallon Garbage cart.
-Depending on the size of the Garbage cart, the total monthly rate ranges from $31.93 to $43.46, until July 2023.
 Please note: the monthly rate may be more if using additional carts or services.
-Below is a summary of the minimum monthly DWMR rates based on Garbage cart size when organics collection begins for the County:
+Below is a summary of the minimum monthly DWMR rates based on Garbage cart size for the County:

 Curbside Collection of Used Motor Oil, Used Oil Filters, and Used Cooking Oil (included in monthly rate below)

 Household Hazardous Waste Drop-off Service (included in monthly rate below)